nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `batch-mark`

+* Having parents in the list will not affect the batch marking of student attendance.
+Parents are ignored.
+* If the list has only parents and no students, you will receive an error message.
+* You will return to the list of all contacts after executing the command.

 Example:
-* Enter `select 1 2 3` and then `batch-mark` marks the attendance of entries at index 1, 2 and 3
+* Enter `select 1 2 3` and then `batch-mark` marks the attendance of students at index 1, 2 and 3.
+Parents are ignored.
+* Enter `find t/tue 4-6` and then `batch-mark` marks the attendance of all students with the tag `tue 4-6`.

 ### Unmark attendance for a group of students: `batch-unmark`